 Exceptions to any items below may or may not be granted at the discretion of the Library Director.

-- In general, products and/or services may not be promoted, solicited, or offered for sale to either the staff or public in the library.
-Exceptions to this rule, at the discretion of the Library Director, would be materials or memberships directly related to library-sponsored or -oriented groups, or that further the goals of the library.[spacer height=”10px”]
+- In general, products and/or services may not be promoted, solicited, or offered for sale to either the staff or public in the Library.
+Exceptions to this rule, at the discretion of the Library Director, would be materials or memberships directly related to Library-sponsored or -oriented groups, or that further the goals of the Library.

-- In order to make the Oconomowoc Public Library meeting rooms as accessible to as many people as possible, recurring reservations will be accepted for only 3 months in succession.
-Following that 3-month cycle, a group representative must contact the library by email or phone to renew the reservation.
-The renewal will not be considered scheduled until confirmation is sent.[spacer height=”10px”]
+- In order to make the Oconomowoc Public Library meeting rooms as accessible to as many people as possible, recurring reservations will be accepted for only three (3) months in succession.
+Following that

 - Early morning (prior to 8:00 a.m.) meetings can be arranged.
 Check with Library Director or Administrative Coordinator for details.

 - The set-up and breakdown of the meeting room is the responsibility of the group using the room.

 - GROUPS MUST NOT BLOCK EMERGENCY EXIT OR USE THE EMERGENCY EXIT FOR GENERAL EXIT.
 Should the alarm be set off for a non-emergency, the group will be charged a fee to offset the cost of the police and/or fire department responding to the alarm.

 - In case of emergency during room use, call 911 and then contact the Library Director at 262-569-2194 ext.
 207.

 - Programs may not disrupt the use of the Library by others.
 Any group that is disorderly may be